-- (c) No loading space shall be located closer than fifty (50) feet to any residentially zoned district unless located within a completely enclosed building or enclosed on all sides facing the residential zoning district by a solid masonry wall not less than six (6) feet in height. - (d) Loading space areas shall be provided with a pavement having an asphaltic or Portland cement binder so as to provide a permanent, durable and dustless surface.
+- 4. Loading and unloading spaces may only be used for a truck or a trailer being actively loaded or unloaded, except for incidental or momentary time periods before or after the loading or unloading.
+Parking or storage of trucks or trailers in loading and unloading spaces is prohibited. - (c) No loading space shall be located closer than fifty (50) feet to any residentially zoned district unless located within a completely enclosed building or enclosed on all sides facing the residential zoning district by a solid masonry wall not less than six (6) feet in height. - (d) Loading space areas shall be provided with a pavement having an asphaltic or Portland cement binder so as to provide a permanent, durable and dustless surface.
 All loading spaces shall have a minimum of fourteen (14) foot high clearance. - (e) Loading areas shall not utilize any required area for maneuvering to parking spaces or block general vehicular circulation.

-SIGN REGULATIONS
+CHAPTER 16 SIGN REGULATIONS